suraj2110/suraj2110/README.md

 🔐 Aspiring Cybersecurity Analyst | 📊 Data Analyst | 🤖 AI Engineer

-📍 Santa Clara, California
+📍 Santa Clara, California | Actively looking for Internships and Full time Opportunities

 ---

 ## 🚀 About Me

-I'm a Computer Science graduate student with nearly 4 years of experience supporting enterprise-scale Oracle environments, automating business processes, building AI-driven solutions, and improving operational resilience.
+I'm a Computer Science graduate student with nearly 4 years of experience at CAPGEMINI supporting enterprise-scale Oracle environments, automating business processes, building AI-driven solutions, and improving operational resilience.

 My interests lie at the intersection of: